Saint-Theana/aria2-android-build/arm-androideabi/README.md

-Just use ./android-config and ./android-make will be ok.
+Just use ./android-config and ./android-make would be ok.